microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 DXC's SPIR-V generator).
 The last point is important and relevant because a large percentage of shader code is compiled with multiple different shader compilers which implement different language semantics.
-Because of this, it is believed that shaders need to be resilient to subtle behavioral differences like the ones this change would cause.
+Because of this, it is believed that many existing shaders are engineered to be resilient to subtle behavioral differences like the ones this change would cause.

 #### Methodology